Click to add text...

 “After fifteen or twenty duds we began to find our niche,” Isaac says.
 “We experimented a lot.
 That’s why we had so much success with Sam & Dave, because I would try new types of melodies, new horn riffs and different sounds.”
 (9)

 “Sam & Dave didn’t have a style,” Sam reflects.
-“Isaac Hayes gave us a style.”
-Isaac Hayes was someone who could sit at the piano and put a song together, pointing to each person and playing their part, then standing in the middle of the room to coach everyone together.
+“Isaac Hayes gave us a style.
+He could sit at the piano, put a song together, pointing to each person and playing their part, then standing in the middle of the room to coach everyone together.
 He was producing and didn’t know it, and he produced Sam & Dave right onto the hit charts.
 “When we first started, there was just a verse, chorus, and then try and harmonize it out.
 Isaac Hayes, bless his heart, he gave me and Dave the style, all the call-and-response, the horns became the background singers, the rhythm keeping the beat—it’s Isaac Hayes.”
 (9)

 Inspiration can be fickle and it comes at its own time.
 Late one night at the studio, Isaac and David were trying some new ideas when Porter decided to take an extended bathroom break.
 He could hear Hayes develop a piano riff that had some bones to it.
 “I finally struck a groove,” says Isaac, “and it’s taking David forever!
 I said, ‘David!
 C’mon man, I got something.’”
 David had heard Isaac’s progress, but he had his own business to finish.
 He hollered back from the stall, “Hold on, I’m coming.”
 Isaac continued with the chords, but in a moment his concentration was broken by a commotion from the back of the room.
 “That’s it!
 That’s it!”
 David ran in yelling, one hand holding his pants halfway up, his other hand waving wildly.
 “Hold on, I’m coming!
 That’s it!”
 It would be the chorus and title to Sam & Dave’s breakout song.
 (10)